chemprop/chemprop/README.md

 If you would like to use functions or classes from `chemprop` in your own code, you can install `chemprop` as a pip package as follows:

 1. `cd /path/to/chemprop`
-2. `pip install .`
+2. `pip install -e .`

 Then you can use `import chemprop` or `from chemprop import ...` in your other code.

 ### Notes

+**PyTorch GPU:** Although PyTorch is installed automatically along with `chemprop`, you may need to install the GPU version manually.
+Instructions are available [here](https://pytorch.org/get-started/locally/).

-If you get warning messages about `kyotocabinet` not being installed, it's safe to ignore them.
+**kyotocabinet**: If you get warning messages about `kyotocabinet` not being installed, it's safe to ignore them.

 ## Web Interface